spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/03-Week-JavaScript/README.md

 In this week we will be introducing students to their first taste of JavaScript.
 They will then use their newfound understanding of variables, arrays, loops, and conditionals to create a simple Password Generator.

-  * Visit [the Class Content Unit Overview](../../../01-Class-Content/03-JavaScript/README.md) for detailed information on key topics, learning objectives and homework.
+  * Refer to the [Class Content Unit Overview](../../../01-Class-Content/03-JavaScript/README.md) for detailed information on key topics, learning objectives and homework.

 ## Instructor / TA Notes